jpdias/jpdias.github.io/index.md

 - *Engineer.
 Developer.
 Photography and design enthusiast.*

 Currently working as a researcher on the thin line between hardware and software.
-Graduated from the [Integrated Masters in Informatics and Computing Engineering](https://sigarra.up.pt/feup/en/cur_geral.cur_view?pv_ano_lectivo=2018&pv_origem=CUR&pv_tipo_cur_sigla=MI&pv_curso_id=742) by Faculty of Engineering, University of Porto.
+Graduated from the [Integrated Masters in Informatics and Computing Engineering](https://sigarra.up.pt/feup/en/cur_geral.cur_view?pv_ano_lectivo=2018&pv_origem=CUR&pv_tipo_cur_sigla=MI&pv_curso_id=742) by [Faculty of Engineering, University of Porto (FEUP)](https://sigarra.up.pt/feup/en/WEB_PAGE.INICIAL).
 Passionate about technology in general, with a special focus on security and privacy, web development & Internet of Things.
 Furthermore, an amateur photographer, football player, book lover and science addict.

 #### Work & Study